linode/docs/docs/guides/development/version-control/how-to-switch-git-branches/index.md

 modified_by:
   name: Linode
 title: "How to Switch Git Branches"
-h1_title: "How to Switch Git Branches."
+h1_title: "Switching Git Branches."
 external_resources:
 - '[Git](https://git-scm.com/)'
 - '[Git Branching - Basic Branching and Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)'
 ---

 Git is a distributed version control system.
-It supports non-linear, distributed development, allowing multiple contributors to work on a project simultaneously within what are called "branches."
-This guide will walk you through the basics of what a branch is and how to switch between branches.
+It supports non-linear, distributed development, allowing multiple contributors to work on a project simultaneously within what are called *branches*.
+This guide walks you through the basics of what a branch is and how to switch between branches.

 ## Before You Begin